Updated on 2025/04/22

 • The Beta;adrenergic receptor has a;possibility to improve the mortality with;sepsis-induced cardiac dysfunction by regulating cardiac metabolism

-Grant-in-Aid for Scientific Research Sepsis, Sepsis induced cardiomyopathy, β3 adrenergic receptor, Heart failure
+Grant-in-Aid for Scientific Research Grants-in-Aid for Scientific Research Sepsis, Sepsis induced cardiomyopathy, β3 adrenergic receptor, Heart failure

 More details